pranvgarg/Building-a-Crowdsourced-Recommender-System/README.md

 📝 Project Overview

-This project is part of the MSBA F2024 course assignment, aimed at developing a recommender system for craft beers using reviews from BeerAdvocate.
+This project is aimed at developing a recommender system for craft beers using reviews from BeerAdvocate.
 The goal is to recommend products based on user-defined attributes, leveraging natural language processing (NLP) and data analysis.

+👥 Team Members
+- Ronak Goyal
+- Pranav Garg

 📅 Assignment Details